 I was so excited that they gave us proper recipe books and I’ve cherished it since.
 It sets out recipes for sauces I’ve never quite got right as well as other recipes which I would probably not have tried to make.

 We were taught how to finely chop condiments such as garlic, lemon grass and shallots as well as pulverise spices in the pestle and mortar.
+The kids were allowed to cut and chop everything and it gave them an enormous sense of pride and achievement.

 All of our belongings have been in storage for what seems like an eternity now and my beloved stone pestle and mortar hasn’t been used or seen in at least a year now.
 Whilst travel absolutely nourishes and educates children, there is no doubt that they do miss out on certain elements of ‘normal life’.